 Zach Miller, head coach of the Boys Soccer team, attended Centenary College in Shreveport and received a degree in business administration.
 He attended high school at Booker T. Washington in his hometown Tulsa, Oklahoma, but came to Live Oak in 2015.
 Coach Miller previously taught at Lutcher High School and has over 15 years of coaching experience.
 He teaches Spanish and his goal for the boys' soccer team focuses on bringing home a district trophy and succeeding in playoffs.

-Katie Roux is a native of Denham Springs and attended McNeese State University where she received her degree.
+Katie Prescott is a native of Denham Springs and attended McNeese State University where she received her degree.
 She was previously an associate softball coach at her alma mater where the Cowgirls won back-to-back Southland Conference tournament championships and participated in consecutive NCAA regionals.
-Roux completed a four-year softball career at McNeese State University in the spring of 2014.
-Roux was an All-Southland Conference and All-Louisiana honorable mention selection in 2011 and was named to the Southland Conference Commissioner’s Honor Roll all four years.
+Prescott completed a four-year softball career at McNeese State University in the spring of 2014.
+Prescott was an All-Southland Conference and All-Louisiana honorable mention selection in 2011 and was named to the Southland Conference Commissioner’s Honor Roll all four years.
 She was also named to the SLC all-academic team three years.
 She currently teaches Strength and Conditioning and Team Sports and coaches softball.

 Coach Janie Tidwell took over the reigns of Eagle Volleyball in 2020.
 Coach Tidwell graduated from LSU with a Bachelors degree in Psychology and teaches Intro to Health Occupations and EMR.
 As a player, Coach Tidwell was a OH Defensive Specialist for the LSU Tigers and earned 2 SEC Championship titles in ’86 and ’89.
 She previously was the assistant volleyball coach at Zachary High School for the past 10 seasons.
 Her goal this year is to build a disciplined, purposeful, responsible group of young adults that love to play volleyball.